 “Vision without execution is hallucination” – Thomas Edison

-Outline why you want to buy or partner for a solution rather than building it your own solution or alternatively, why you want to build it in-house.
-Start gathering information from vendors in the space to gain insight on key considerations for project execution and resource requirements.
+Outline why you want to buy or partner for a solution rather than building it your own solution or, alternatively, why you want to build it in-house.
+Start gathering information from vendors in the space to gain insight into key considerations for project execution and resource requirements.

 5. Financial Plan

 The best way to secure a budget is to demonstrate how the project will provide a positive return on investment.
 The financial plan includes an ROI model that reflects the revenue and investment assumptions based on the project goals and resources described in the project plan section.